Crappie Fishing: Must-Have Best Shore Tips

 Should I use a bobber when shore fishing for crappie?

 Yes, often you should.
 A bobber helps control depth and is especially useful with minnows or small jigs.
-Slip bobbers are best when you need more adjustment.
+Slip bobbers are best when you need more flexibility.

-What line should I use for crappie (Incomplete: max_output_tokens)
+What line should I use for crappie fishing from shore?

 Discover more from Life Happens!